On this page:

 You must attach the following forms to your myCAV application:

 - Download and complete the Criminal record and personal insolvency declaration (Word, 53KB).
 This declaration must be completed by all:

 If you plan to distribute money overseas, you will need to attach a letter of verification from one of the following:

 - people nominated as appeal managers (any person who has managerial or financial responsibility for any fundraising activities)

-- people nominated as an associate (any other person who is concerned in the management of the organisation, including all company directors, CEOs, and all committee members of an incorporated association or unincorporated body; such as, president, vice president, treasurer, secretary, etc.).
+- people nominated as an associate (any other person who is involved in the organisation's management.
+This includes all company directors, CEOs, and all committee members of an incorporated association or unincorporated body (such as president, vice president, treasurer and secretary).